microsoft/call-center-ai/README.md

 - [x] Access the claim on a public website
 - [x] Access to customer conversation history
 - [x] Allow user to change the language of the conversation
+- [x] Assistant can send SMS to the user for futher information
 - [x] Bot can be called from a phone number
 - [x] Bot use multiple voice tones (e.g. happy, sad, neutral) to keep the conversation engaging
 - [x] Company products (= lexicon) can be understood by the bot (e.g. a name of a specific insurance product)